Prepare for your Commencement ceremony.

 Those wearing honors cords should arrive at 10:15 a.m.

 Class marshals will line up the graduating class in one long line alphabetically within degree categories: B.A. candidates first, B.S. candidates second.
 Signs will help you locate the proper place for your degree and name.
 Once you are in the proper place, please stay there.
 Once the class has lined up, the marshals will divide the line in half to form two files (a double line) that will be led and followed by the marshals.

 The tassel should be on the right side of your cap at this time.

 When the leading marshals reach a point on the sidewalk opposite Middle College, the files will stop and open, facing inward; then the faculty/staff — in a traditional gesture of respect — will pass between the opened files.

 When the faculty/staff have passed, the class members should again close ranks and proceed to their seats as directed by the marshals.
 The right file will be seated in the section on the right of the center aisle, the left file will be seated on the left.
 Please remain in the proper order so you can move to the platform at the correct time.

 In case of inclement weather, you will be notified if the ceremony will be held in the Flood Arena of the Sports Center the morning of Commencement.

-Please arrive by 10:20 a.m. and line up in the old Field House.
+Please arrive by 10:20 a.m. and line up in the lower level of the Sports Center.

 The class marshals are responsible for getting you where you need to be at the proper time.
 Please respect the marshals’ requests.
-Even though inside, after you form two lines, the faculty/staff will pass between your opened files and then lead the procession up the stairs to the Sports Center Arena.
+Even though inside, after you form two lines, the faculty/staff will pass between the two lines and then lead the procession up the stairs to the Sports Center Arena.
 Just follow the lead of those in front of you.